tillwenke/sumo_variable_speed_limits/README.md

 # SUMO Traffic Simulation
 Project repository for Intelligent Transportation Systems course in Fall 2022 at University of Tartu.
-You can find a 3 to 2 lane merge scenario on a highway and differnent approaches to resolve emerging congestions including reinforment learning.
+You can find a 3 to 2 lane merge scenario on a highway and differnent approaches to resolve emerging congestions including *reinforcment learning* and classical *rule-based* approaches.
 In order to learn about our outcome you can read "ITS_Report-VSL.pdf".

 # Getting started